-Founded in 1992, the Boston Chapter is the oldest of the Schweitzer program sites located across the U.S. dedicated to developing a pipeline of emerging professionals who enter the workforce with the skills and commitment necessary to address unmet health needs.
+Founded in 1992, the Boston Chapter is the oldest of the Schweitzer program sites located across the U.S. dedicated to developing a corps of emerging professionals who enter the workforce with the skills and commitment necessary to address unmet health needs.

 Since the program’s inception, Schweitzer Fellows in Boston—competitively chosen from health-focused graduate student applicants in a variety of fields—have worked tirelessly to address health disparities and the social determinants of health throughout the greater Boston and Worcester areas.

-To read more about what being a Schweitzer Fellow in Boston entails and to find out how to apply, please visit our application page.
+To read more about what being a Schweitzer Fellow in Boston entails and to find out how to apply, please visit our application information page.
 Click here to download an informational one-pager about the Boston Schweitzer Fellows program, which is funded entirely by charitable donations and grants.
 Make a gift, make a difference!

 Since 1992, nearly 500 Schweitzer Fellows have provided over 90,000 hours of service to Boston and Worcester’s most vulnerable communities.
 Partnering with area community-based organizations, these Fellows have addressed a wide variety of unmet health needs by creating and carrying out yearlong projects with direct service at their core.
 Examples include the following initiatives: